Our Famous 10 Mario Birthday Party Games has the best DIY sports to pull this subject off without a hitch!!!

 8: Pin the MuStache’ on Mario

-Got this idea from Paint a picture of a mustache free mario on a poster board and cut it out.
-Draw a mustache that fits on the image portionately and make copies so that each player gets a mustache.
+Got this idea from Paint a picture of a moustache-free Mario on a poster board and cut it out.
+Draw a moustache that fits on the image proportionately and makes copies so that each player gets a moustache.

 9: Star Power Sandwiches

 These star power sandwiches are sure to be a hit at a Mario Birthday Party Games Super Mario Brothers party.
 These Nutella and peanut butter sandwiches were assembled and then cut with a star-shaped cookie cutter.
 The eyes are mini chocolate chips.

 Bowser has stolen the Birthday candy!
 The kids have to trap him in the magic hoop to get him to release it!

 Has an adult put on a Bowser mask (here’s a great and cheap one from Amazon on the right) and the kids have to chase him trying to ring him with a hula hoop?